EPOKA UNIVERSITY

 |

-1 | To Improve and enrich the relevant engineering terminology to succeed in advanced theoretical courses of the field |
+1 | To Improve and enrich the relevant engineering terminology |

 3 | To Present confidently and effectively through professional terminology working and studying scenarios |

-4 | to Enhance their content tailored proficiency from B1-B2 up to C1 |
+4 | To Enhance their content tailored proficiency from B1-B2 up to C1 |

 5 | To be able to comprehend authentic activities related to everyday engineering situations |

-6 | to be linguistically capable of describing technical problems and offer feasible solutions |
+6 | To be linguistically capable of describing technical problems and offer feasible solutions |

-7 | to use tailored engineering and architectural jargon in academic tasks and practice |
+7 | To use tailored engineering and architectural jargon in academic tasks and practice |

 COURSE CONTRIBUTION TO...
 PROGRAM COMPETENCIES